-The Board acknowledges that risk management can provide strong support and basic security for the highquality and sustainable development of the Group.
+The Board acknowledges that risk management can provide strong support and basic security for the high-quality and sustainable development of the Group.
 In this connection, the Board regarded risk management as a proactive measure for creating efficiencies and promoted risk management responsibilities to the Board, the management and all staff members as well as its whole business process.
-The Board has established a risk management structure with three lines of defence, namely “Business, Support and Assurance”, for the Group, under which the Group further emphasized that the key leaders of each of the business units and business departments shall be the primary responsible persons for risk management.
-The relevant accountability system was also put in place.
+The Board has established a risk management structure with three lines of defence, namely “Business, Supervision and Support, Assurance”, for the Group, under which the Group has integrated risk management with its strategic goals.
 The Board required risk management to be “comprehensive, focused, dynamic and continuous”.
 As such, the Board regularly studies and clarifies the comprehensive risk indicator system in relation to the Group’s operation through the Risk Management Committee.
-It has also took a dynamic approach to set up key risk checkpoints based on the changes in the Group’s internal and external environment, which will be used to monitor the management’s performance in carrying out their responsibilities in relation to dynamic monitoring and ongoing risk management and control during daily operating activities.
-The Board consistently works on building a risk culture of "prudent, aggressive and responsible" through proactive risk management activities with a view to ensuring the high-quality and sustainable development of the Group.
+It has also taken a dynamic approach to set up key risk checkpoints based on the changes in the Group’s internal and external environment, which will be used to monitor the management’s performance in carrying out their responsibilities in relation to dynamic monitoring and ongoing risk management and control during daily operating activities.
+The Board consistently works on building a “prudent, aggressive and responsible” risk culture through proactive risk management activities with a view to ensuring the high-quality and sustainable development of the Group.

 Risk Management Committee